Big drone on campus: UPS gets U.S. government okay for drone airline

-LOS ANGELES (Reuters) - United Parcel Service Inc (UPS.N) on Tuesday said it won the U.S. government’s first full approval to operate a drone airline, which gave it a lead in the nascent U.S. drone delivery business over rivals Amazon.com Inc (AMZN.O) and Alphabet Inc (GOOGL.O).
+LOS ANGELES (Reuters) - United Parcel Service Inc on Tuesday said it won the U.S. government’s first full approval to operate a drone airline, which gave it a lead in the nascent U.S. drone delivery business over rivals Amazon.com Inc and Alphabet Inc.

 The Federal Aviation Administration (FAA) granted UPS’ Flight Forward drone subsidiary a Part 135 Standard certification on Friday.
 The company said the certificate allows it to expand its delivery service in campus settings such as hospitals and universities, but added that residential deliveries are years away.